 In the run up to the Autumn Statement the Labour Party have been concentrating their fire on the withdrawal of non-dom status for foreign nationals living in the UK and the withdrawal of charitable status for private schools.
-I have no problem with supporting these ideas but where are the more radical ideas like a wealth tax?
+I have no problem with tax rich people more, and introduce a wealth tax as a priority; simplify the tax code so all taxes on income are at the same rate, with one combined tax allowance structure for individuals set against all income sources.